 Mariposa

 Mariposa makes me think of a butterfly’s cocoon.
-I reminds me of the absolute miracle that is a butterfly’s metamorphosis.
+It reminds me of the absolute miracle that is a butterfly’s metamorphosis.
 Mariposa invites us to sit between butterfly wings, on a chrysalisesque bench, welcoming change.
 As such, we can envision new life.

 I have long been fascinated by a butterfly’s chrysalis.
 What exactly is a chrysalis, that essential element of a caterpillar’s journey?
 Scientifically speaking, the chrysalis is a distinct developmental stage in which the pupa of a caterpillar develops into an adult butterfly.
 The childhood structures of the larval caterpillar are broken down and adult features emerge.
-Butterflies leave the chrysalis as adults, and are immediately confronted with the challenge of using their newly-formed wings.
+Butterflies leave the chrysalis as adults and are immediately confronted with the challenge of using their newly formed wings.
 Color and spectacle in place, their wings must be hardened through a process of rigorous flapping so they can take flight.
 There are no hard and fast rules as to how long a butterfly stays inside its chrysalis.
 There is no prescribed method by which a butterfly frees itself.
-However, it is generally accepted by butterfly scholars that breaking free from the chrysalis occurs as a result of a hormonal response within the butterfly.
+However, it is generally accepted by butterfly scholars that breaking free from the chrysalis occurs because of a hormonal response within the butterfly.
 A complete metamorphosis occurs inside a chrysalis.

 When I see Mariposa, I think about a metamorphosis.
 I think about the promise of spring.
 I think about the biology of change.
 I think about the beauty of wings.
 What does metamorphosis look like for me right now?
 What opportunities, possibilities, doors, heights, dreams, goals exist?
-Is paying attention a key to metamorphosis, in the way that listening and seeing are key to our heart’s growth?
+Is paying attention a key to metamorphosis, in the way that listening and seeing are key to growth?
 I think about the not yet and why.
 I think about the complete sentence: I am.

 About Katie

-Born in Louisville.
+From Louisville.
 Live in Atlanta.
 Curious by nature.
 Researcher by education.
 Writer by practice.
 Grateful heart by desire.

 Buy the Book!